apache/pulsar/site2/docs/functions-worker.md

 - `pulsarFunctionsCluster`: Set the value to your Pulsar cluster name (same as the `clusterName` setting in broker configuration).

-If authentication is enabled on the bookkeeper cluster, you should also configure the bookkeeper authentication settings.
+If authentication is enabled on the BookKeeper cluster, you should also configure the BookKeeper authentication settings.
 They are:

-- `bookkeeperClientAuthenticationPlugin`: the bookkeeper client authentication plugin name.
+- `bookkeeperClientAuthenticationPlugin`: the BookKeeper client authentication plugin name.
-- `bookkeeperClientAuthenticationParametersName`: the bookkeeper client authentication plugin parameters name.
+- `bookkeeperClientAuthenticationParametersName`: the BookKeeper client authentication plugin parameters name.
-- `bookkeeperClientAuthenticationParameters`: the bookkeeper client authentication plugin parameters.
+- `bookkeeperClientAuthenticationParameters`: the BookKeeper client authentication plugin parameters.

 #### Start Functions-Worker with broker